 |21 years||33% of FAS|

 |23 years||41% of FAS|

 In addition, the member's beneficiary must be qualified to receive monthly benefits.
 Qualified beneficiaries, if otherwise eligible, include:

 If you had less than 10 full years, but at least 18 full months, of Ohio service credit, your surviving spouse (at age 62 or older with no children eligible for monthly benefits) may receive the greater of $250 per month or 25 percent of your final average salary.

 If you had at least 10 full years of Ohio service credit, your surviving spouse (with no children eligible for monthly benefits) may receive benefits of $250 a month, an amount equal to 25 percent of the final average salary, or a percent determined by your service (if over 20 years), whichever is higher.

 These benefits are payable regardless of the age of a surviving spouse adjudged physically or mentally incompetent.
-Also, a spouse with children eligible for monthly benefits will receive a benefit immediately regardless of the age of the spouse.
+Also, a spouse with children eligible for monthly benefits will receive a benefit effective the first of the month following the member's death regardless of the age of the spouse.

-As long as you did not have any children eligible for monthly benefits, and you were eligible to retire on a monthly benefit but chose to stay on the job, a monthly benefit for your spouse at your death may be figured as though you had retired and taken Plan D. This option provides for the monthly allowance to continue through your spouse's lifetime.
+As long as you did not have any children eligible for monthly benefits, and you were eligible to retire on a monthly benefit but chose to stay on the job, a monthly benefit for your spouse at your death may be figured as though you had retired and taken the Joint Life Plan.
+This option provides for the monthly allowance to continue through your spouse's lifetime.